Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Aggregation Framework for Integer State Variables

 Different transformations can impose different structural properties on the discrete decisions and, thus, lead to policies with different levels of aggregation.
 Table \ref{tab:transformations} summarizes a set of transformations, the resulting aggregated variables, and the conditions under which the original integer state variables associated with nodes $n$ and $n'$ in $\stage_t$ correspond to the same (aggregated) variables, i.e., $\zn$ and $\znprime$ have the same value given by $\ztphiM$.
 We explain each of these policies below.

-The simplest transformation we consider is what we call a \textit{Here-and-Now} (\hn) transformation, which aggregates integer state variables associated with nodes that are in the same stage, i.e., they are assumed to take the same values: $\zn \equiv \ztM \rightarrow \za_{t,0}$ for all $n \in \staget$.
-In other words, the transformation matrix $\maptmarkov = \bzero^{1 \times \dimmarkov \cdot t}$ eliminates all the Markov history information $m^t$, and makes the integer state variables only stage-dependent.
-The corresponding decision policy as a result of the \hn\ transformation will be independent of the realization of the stochastic process, often referred to as a static policy in the literature (see, e.g., \cite{basciftci2019adaptive}).
-The \hn\ transformation imposes a heavy restriction on the integer state variables and may lead to policies of relatively low quality.
+\Margarita{ The simplest transformation we consider is a \textit{Here-and-Now} (\hn) transformation, which aggregates integer state variables associated with nodes that are in the same stage : $\zn \equiv \ztM \rightarrow \za_{t,0}$ for all $n \in \staget$.
+Thus, the corresponding \Merve{integer state variables} will be independent of the realization of the stochastic process, \Merve{i.e., follow a} static policy (see, e.g., \cite{basciftci2019adaptive}).

 An alternative is to leverage the structure of the MC to create a transformation that leads to more informative policies.
 For example, the \textit{Markovian} (\ma) transformation aggregates integer state variables associated with nodes that share the same stage and the same MC state: $\zn \equiv \ztM \rightarrow \za_{t,m_t}$ for all $n \in \staget$.
-That is, the transformation matrix $\maptmarkov$ eliminates all the MC history except for the Markovian state in the current stage $t$, i.e., $\maptmarkov m^t = m_t$.
-The intuition behind this transformation is that similar decisions should be made at nodes with the same MC state at the same stage.
-When it becomes concerning to ignore the history of the MC states in prior stages, one may attempt to retain more information by applying a less restrictive transformation, at a price of a larger number of aggregated variables.
-One such example is what we refer to as the \textit{Double Markovian} (\mm) transformation, which goes one step beyond \ma\ and aggregates integer state variables associated with nodes that share the same MC states in both the current stage and the previous stage.
-Following the pattern of retaining more MC state information, the extreme case is to consider the entire history of the MC states starting from the initial MC state, referred to as the \textit{Full History} (\fh) transformation.
-It is clear that the \fh\ transformation is equivalent to the original partially extended formulation for MSILP~\eqref{mod:reformulation}, since no integer state variables are effectively aggregated.
+Another option is to retain information from previous stages at the price of a larger number of aggregated variables.
+One such example is what we refer to as the \textit{Double Markovian} (\mm) transformation, which goes one step beyond \ma\ and aggregates integer state variables associated with nodes that share the same MC states in the current and previous stage.
+Following this pattern, the extreme case is to consider the entire history of the MC states starting from the initial MC state, referred to as the \textit{Full History} (\fh) transformation.
+Note that \fh\ leads to the original partially extended formulation for MSILP~\eqref{mod:reformulation}, since no integer state variables are effectively aggregated.